algorandfoundation/xGov/Proposals/xgov-120.md

 https://staging.howtoalgonft.com

-We'll be adding well-written articles for each of the 6 "Algorand NFT Essentials" to help users with all sorts of Algorand NFT-related things.
+We'll be adding well-written articles for each of the 6 "Algorand NFT Essentials" to help users with all sorts of Algorand NFT-related topics.

 ## Team
 My name is Zachary Minner.
 I've been a Web Developer for 10+ years.
 I've built over 100+ websites/apps through my day job as well as over 10 different websites for Algorand NFT collections.